 Pedestrian access should be improved for residents in the southwestern quadrant of the property in Gwinnett County to the club house and neighborhood park.
 Taking into consideration Best Transportation Practice 1, the site plan should be refined to reflect a more pedestrian friendly development.
-This would include better street connections with direct routes and sidewalks to reduce travel times across the site, and pedestrian trails that are effective in connecting the residential units to the clubhouse, and community recreation area of the site as well as retail uses within walking or biking distance.
+This would include better street connections with direct routes and sidewalks to reduce travel times across the site, and pedestrian trails that are effective in connecting the residential units to the clubhouse, community recreation area, and retail components of the site.
 This includes continuing the trail network through the subdivision, offering residents who live on Street H a convenient shortcut to other amenities of the subdivision.
-It is also recommended pocket parks be incorporated throughout the development that are connected by pedestrian trails.
-This ensures that all residents have convenient access to a recreational area through a means of a safe, alternative mode of travel.